Collective-Logic-Lab/Neet/README.md

 model generic.
 Future work will implement asynchronous update mechanisms and more general network types.

+Note: This repository is the Collective Logic Lab's fork of the original Neet developed in the Elife lab.
+This project is still in development, and some changes have been made that might contradict the original documentation.

 ## Examples

 **Neet** provides a hierarchy of network classes with methods designed to make common tasks as